SELENKAPTAN/selenKaptan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on game development, programming, design.
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning c# and Unity